Mopokle/RL_GroupWork/README.md

 python main.py
 ```

 You can customize the script by modifying `main.py` or adding new algorithms and environments.
-## Contributing 🤝

-We welcome contributions from fellow students and researchers!
-Please read [CONTRIBUTING.md](https://chat.openai.com/chat/CONTRIBUTING.md)  for details on our code of conduct and the process for submitting pull requests.
 ## License 📄

 This project is licensed under the MIT License
 ## Acknowledgments 🌟
-- The [OpenAI Gym](https://gymnasium.farama.org/#)  team for providing a fantastic toolkit and reference environments.
+- The [OpenAI Gym](https://github.com/openai/gym) team for providing a fantastic toolkit and reference environments.
 - Our instructors and mentors for their valuable guidance and support.
 - All the group members for their hard work and collaboration.